 Consider if the perspectives and experiences of all stakeholders have been captured.

-- Access Scout report to analyse your school attendance data (Staff only).
+- Access Scout reports to analyse your school attendance data (Staff only).
 The School Attendance Summary report explains how to use slicers to gain an understanding on the attendance rates and trends at your school.

 - Strategically plan for Excellence in attendance for every student